ubccr/coldfront/docs/pages/plugin/how_to_create_a_plugin.md

 ## Link Your App to ColdFront

-1. Add the following app to your list of ```INSTALLED_APPS``` in the ColdFront **base.py** (`coldfront/config/base.py`) file:
+1. Add the following app to your list of ```INSTALLED_APPS``` by creating a new file in the ColdFront plugins directory (`coldfront/plugins`) and adding these lines to the new file:
 ```
-# ColdFront Apps
+from coldfront.config.base import INSTALLED_APPS

 INSTALLED_APPS += [
-    'coldfront.core.weeklyreportapp',
+    'coldfront.plugins.weeklyreportapp',
 ]
 ```
 2. Edit the ColdFront **urls.py** (`coldfront/config/urls.py`) file to include the new urls info:
 ```
 urlpatterns += [
-    path('weeklyreportapp/', include('coldfront.core.weeklyreportapp.urls')),
+    path('weeklyreportapp/', include('coldfront.plugins.weeklyreportapp.urls')),
 ]
 ```
-3. Add your app's folder to the **coldfront/core** directory or **pip install [package_name]** in your virtual environment to make upgrading ColdFront more efficient (if applicable).
+3. Add your app's folder to the **coldfront/plugins** directory or **pip install [package_name]** in your virtual environment to make upgrading ColdFront more efficient (if applicable).
 To learn how to create a pip package, check out [this link](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 If you are creating a pip package from a GitHub repo, we found [this blog](https://dev.to/rf_schubert/how-to-create-a-pip-package-and-host-on-private-github-repo-58pa) information useful in doing so.
 To pip install the example plugin, run:
 ```
 pip install git+https://github.com/rg663/weeklyreportapp
 ```